multiversx/mx-docs/docs/developers/developer-reference/sc-contract-calls.md

 The object encoding these calls is called `ContractDeploy`.
 Unlike the contract calls, there is a single such object.

-Creating this object is done in a similar fashion: either via proxies, or by hand.
+Creating this object is done in a similar fashion: either via proxies, or manually.
 Constructors in proxies naturally produce `ContractDeploy` objects:

 ```rust
 mod callee_proxy {